Decentralized-ID/decentralized-id.github.io/self-sovereign/evolution-of-ssi.md

 2. "Principles of SSI" whatever you wanna call it, a complete, concise, and "exhaustive" list of foundational SSI principles or movement in that direction.

-3. SSI Why Blockchain? (yes, we know why, but it's not written anywhere in a concicse ~1200 word document.)
+3. SSI Why Blockchain? (yes, we know why, but is it written somewhere in a concicse ~800 word document?)

 4. Myths of SSI